Wednesday, February 19, 2025

 So you propose I have an ayahuasca trip with you in the desert?

 I have a different idea.
-First, take this pouch out of my mouth and remove the contents.
+First, take this pouch out of my mouth and remove its contents.

 I did as instructed, removing a small, pliable purplish pellet.